 #1 Data Scientist

 Your primary job as a data scientist is to follow the numbers.
 You will analyze, visualize, and model large amounts of data related to whatever product or service your company sells.
 A data scientist will build and implement new machine learning models so that timely business decisions can be made.
 Data science is truly the heart of AI, automation, and machine learning — without data science, none of those other things can happen.
-See 5+ Best Data Science Degree Programs Online.
+See Why get a data science degree.